Unicode strings in python, a gentle intro

 $ cat chinese.txt

-So it contains three character namely h
+hi猫So it contains three character namely h, i and 猫.
+Size?

 tasdik at Acer in ~/unicode